ABC managing director Michelle Guthrie has addressed the controversy surrounding stories it published by economics correspondent Emma Alberici.

 The prominent ABC journo’s coverage of the topic came under intense scrutiny from a number of business and government leaders such as federal Communications Minister Mitch Fifield and Qantas CEO Alan Joyce, forcing Alberici to make significant amendments to her stories.

-You can read an updated version of one of Alberici’s analysis here, which originally claimed claimed one in five of Australia’s top companies hadn’t paid any tax in the last three years.
+You can read an updated version of Alberici’s analysis piece here, which originally claimed claimed one in five of Australia’s top companies hadn’t paid any tax in the last three years.